-The Phoenix Project involves supporting refugees in European cities through providing community-generated seed loans to support entrepreneurial and self-sustaining initiatives.
-We want to achieve three things:
+Project Phoenix empowers refugees in European cities through providing crowdfunded loans for entrepreneurial, small business and self-sustaining initiatives.
+We do this through:

-- Accelerate their integration into their new environment and allow them to demonstrate they can be valuable contributing members of society; and
+Accelerating integration of refugees into their new environment and allow them to demonstrate they can be valuable contributing members of society.

 To do this, we use an incubator approach in which we work physically closely together with the beneficiaries and with existing local startup incubators, social services, legal support and local government to provide financial support as well as wrap-around assistance and support that is required to launch and follow-through on a successful new project.
 This allows us to involve the wider community in investing in these projects.
 Loans are provided through community-generated funding, where every supporter who invests in the beneficiary's project can expect to get a return of their investment within a specified period of time.